gary-archer/oauth.cloudnative.base/README.md

 # Cloud Native Data

 A repo to demonstrate Kubernetes equivalence between a development computer and the AWS cloud.\
-The example exposes Wordpress with MySQL storage.
+The example deploys Wordpress exposed over HTTPS with MySQL data storage.

 ## Local KIND Cluster